axelarnetwork/tofnd/README.md

 # Multiple shares

 Multiple shares are handled internally.
 That is, if a party has 3 shares, the `tofnd` binary spawns 3 protocol execution threads, and each thread invokes `tofn` functions independently.

-When a message is receiverd from the gRPC client, it is broadcasted to all shares.
+When a message is received from the gRPC client, it is broadcasted to all shares.
 This is done in the [broadcast](https://github.com/axelarnetwork/tofnd/tree/recovery-api/src/gg20/broadcast.rs) module.

 At the end of the protocol, the outputs of all N party's shares are aggregated and a single result is created and sent to the client.
-There are separate modules [keygen result](https://github.com/axelarnetwork/tofnd/tree/recovery-api/src/gg20/keygen/result.rs) and [sign result](https://github.com/axelarnetwork/tofnd/tree/recovery-api/src/gg20/sign/result.rs) that handles the aggreagation results for each protocol.
+There are separate modules [keygen result](https://github.com/axelarnetwork/tofnd/tree/recovery-api/src/gg20/keygen/result.rs) and [sign result](https://github.com/axelarnetwork/tofnd/tree/recovery-api/src/gg20/sign/result.rs) that handles the aggregation results for each protocol.

 For `tofn` support on multiple shares, see [here](https://github.com/axelarnetwork/tofn#support-for-multiple-shares-per-party).